nixamas/oliver/README.md

 Oliver
 =====

-Oliver automatically adds things to your grocery list when you run out.
-You just scan the item's barcode on its way into the trash.
+Oliver is a tool to automatically add things to your grocery list when you are out of an item.
+Just scan the item's barcode and it will be added to your list.

 Hardware
 -----

 I run Oliver on a [Raspberry Pi][raspberry-pi] under [Raspbian][raspbian].
 I use [this barcode scanner][scanner-amazon].

 Software
 -----